tim-herpich/tim-herpich.github.io/index.markdown

   <div style="margin-bottom: 60px;"></div>
   <h2>💡 Why This Website?</h2>
-  <p>This website is not only intended to introduce myself but also serves as a <strong>platform to share insights</strong> I gained on topics in financial services and to stimulate exchanges with interested readers.
-On my <a href="/posts/">blog</a>, besides personal experiences, I explore various topics ranging from <strong>risk to asset management</strong> and share relevant insights.
+  <p>This website is not only intended to introduce myself but also serves as a platform to share insights I gained on topics in financial services and to stimulate exchanges with interested readers.
+On my <a href="/posts/">blog</a>, besides personal experiences, I explore various topics ranging from risk to asset management and share relevant insights.
 Feel free to check it out and join the discussion!</p>

   <div style="margin-bottom: 60px;"></div>
   <h2>✉️ Contact Me</h2>
   <p>
-    I am always eager to <strong>connect</strong> with others to <strong>exchange ideas or collaborate on interesting projects</strong>.
+    I am always eager to connect with others to exchange ideas or collaborate on interesting projects.
     Whether you are interested in discussing the latest trends in risk & asset management or academia, and whether you are seeking insights or embarking on a collaborative venture, I welcome the opportunity to engage in meaningful conversations that drive mutual growth.
   </p>
   <p>